a1rb4Ck/fred_website/_posts/2006-01-20-Future-Film-Festival.md

 Il détaillera la formation en cinéma d'animation de l'[école des Gobelins](https://www.gobelins.fr/) et présentera des courts métrages réalisés par les étudiants.

-### Intervention de Fred sur la formation en cinéma d'animation à l'école des Gobelins
+## Intervention sur la formation en cinéma d'animation à l'école des Gobelins

 _The courses at the [Gobelins School of Animation](https://www.gobelins.fr/) require three years of study, though the real lessons begin after the students have acquired a basic knowledge of how to produced animated films._

 _The three years of training consist of: 25 students in the 1st year, 25 students in the 2nd year and 30 the third and final year, during which an additional number of ~5 students can join the final year by competitive examination._
-_General entry requirements consist of two years of post-graduate study at a relevant school of design.
+_General entry requirements consist of two years of post-graduate study at a relevant school of design._
 _The first year is dedicated entirely to learning the basics of animation, while the second year allows students to put their theoretical studies into practice through the creation of short films, which also allows them to widen their knowledge of the equipment and tools used for making animation in 2D.
 The third year focuses on working in teams to create six films that are used as opening features in the [International Festival of Animation in Annecy](https://www.annecyfestival.com/)._
 _It is now possible for third year students to specialise either in 2D or 3D digital animation and to broaden their experience of programmes used for each technique._